What’s the Difference Between a Raspberry Pi and a Computer?

 You can read my benchmark here to get more details about this.

-The average RAM on Raspberry Pi is about 1 GB, with a maximum of 8 GB on the Raspberry Pi 4.
-Computers on the other hand have hard drives/SSD for storage.
-These come with the devices.
-In general, the average RAM of computers is also relatively higher than that of a Raspberry Pi.
+The average RAM on Raspberry Pi is about 1 GB, with a maximum of 8 GB on the latest models (like the Raspberry Pi 5).
+In general, the average RAM of computers is higher than that, and can easily be upgraded if needed (which is not possible on a Raspberry Pi).

 5. Connectivity

-The latest Raspberry Pi has a lot more ports than its predecessors.
-It has 4 USB ports, 1 or 2 HDMI output, 1 audio port, an Ethernet port, as well as Bluetooth and Wi-Fi capabilities.
+Recent Raspberry Pi models have a lot more ports than their predecessors.
+They generally have 4 USB ports, 2 HDMI outputs, 1 audio port, an Ethernet port, as well as Bluetooth and Wi-Fi capabilities.

 6. Architecture

-Operating systems and programs that work well on a ×64 won’t work on an ARM system, and vice versa.
+Why does this matter?
+Operating systems and programs that work well on a x64 won’t work on an ARM system, and vice versa.
+It means not all operating systems and distributions can run on Raspberry Pi, same things for the applications you might be used to on your computer.

 Related article: Raspberry Pi OS 64-bit vs 32-bit (Which One To Install?)